nucleus-be/zimbra/doc/source/modules/nug.rst

 .. http:method:: GET /nug/domain/

-   Retrieve list all domains available in the system
+   Retrieve a list of all domains available on the server

    :response OK 200: succesfully retrieved a list of domains